Get a Demo

 Enhanced teamwork.
 Interprofessional teamwork replaces the doctor as the "quarterback" of treating patients.
 Nurses, radiologists, psychiatrists, EMTs, social workers and other experts from various disciplines are authorized to offer recommendations for patient care.

 Better communication.
-Collaboration among medical and healthcare professions fosters better communication.
-Before interprofessional cooperation, each care provider would receive most of their background information from reviewing a patient's file to learn about treatments and history.
-Working alone may cause errors in diagnosing symptoms or meeting patient demands and can increase the likelihood of a healthcare professional overlooking information important to most effectively helping patients.
+Collaboration among medical and health care professions fosters better communication.
+Before interprofessional cooperation, each care provider would receive most of their background information from reviewing a patient's chart to learn about treatments and history.
+Working alone may cause errors in diagnosing symptoms or meeting patient demands and can increase the likelihood of a health care professional overlooking information important to most effectively helping patients.

 More comprehensive care.
 When diverse professionals work together, a broader perspective on patient care emerges.
 Consider each medical practitioner as a jigsaw piece.
 Putting them all together (i.e., assembling the puzzle) helps with comprehending the patient's needs and wants.

 Reduced readmissions.
-Clinical outcomes improve with enhanced treatment and communication, which is particularly important because misdiagnosis is common in inpatient care.
-Misdiagnosed patients are likely to be readmitted to the hospital, causing financial and operational burdens for the medical establishment.
-Collaboration also helps healthcare providers to treat mental conditions and prevent relapse successfully.
+Clinical outcomes improve with enhanced treatment and communication, which is particularly important because misdiagnosis is common and costly in behavioral health care.
+In an inpatient setting, for example, misdiagnosed patients are likely to be readmitted to the hospital, causing financial and operational burdens for the medical establishment.
+Collaboration also helps health care providers to treat mental conditions and prevent relapse successfully.

 Enhanced patient-care quality.
 Interprofessional collaboration enhances the ongoing effort of medical and healthcare professionals to deliver the best possible treatment to patients.
 Instead of the treatment team taking turns caring for patients, they collaborate in hopes of offering lasting care from the start.

 Increased payment incentive.
 The CMS collaborative care model recognizes the benefits of integrated services.
-In recent years, the Centers for Medicare & Medicaid Services has updated Medicare Physician Fee Schedule (MPFS) policies to improve payment for care management services and has expanded the suite of codes covering these services.
+In recent years, the Centers for Medicare & Medicaid Services has updated Medicare Physician Fee Schedule (MPFS) policies to improve payment for care management services and has expanded the suite of codes covering Collaborative Care Management services.

 What Is Collaborative Care in Mental Health?